eliasbnk/cdms/README.md

 source new_assignment.sh
 ```

-2. From the menu, choose the class for which you want to create an assignment by entering the associated number.
+2. From the menu, choose the class for which you want to add a new assignment by entering the associated number.
 3. When asked, indicate if you wish to change to the directory of the new assignment folder.